aws/aws-cdk-rfcs/README.md

 In short, to get a major feature added to CDK/jsii, one usually writes an RFC as a markdown file and gets it approved and merged into the RFC repo.
-At that point the RFC is 'approved' and may be implemented with the goal of eventual inclusion into CDK/JSII.
+At that point the RFC is 'approved' and may be implemented into CDK/jsii.

 1. [Create a **tracking issue**](https://github.com/awslabs/aws-cdk-rfcs/issues/new?template=tracking-issue.md)
   for the proposed feature if one doesn't already exist.
 Use the tracking issue